-In retrospect, the National Archives of Belgium’, the National Archives and the State Archives in the Provinces), in other words the State Archives are a federal academic establishment that forms part of the Belgian Federal Science Policy Office).
-The institution includes the“Archives Générales du Royaume”in Brussels and 18 State Archives that are distributed throughout the country.
-The State Archives ensure the proper preservation of archival documents produced and managed by the state authorities.
-For this purpose, the State Archives issue directives and recommendations, conduct inspections, organises training for civil servants and act as an advisory body for the construction and preparation of premises for the conservation of archives and for the organisation of archive management within a public authority.
-The State Archives obtain and preserve (following sorting) archive documents that are at least 30 years old from courts, tribunals, public authorities, notaries and from the private sector and private individuals (companies, politicians, associations and societies, influential families, etc. that have played an important role in society).
+Now broadly known as ‘the State Archives of Belgium’, the National Archives and the State Archives in the Provinces are a federal academic organisation that forms part of the Belgian Federal Science Policy Office (BELSPO).
+The State Archives are made up of the National Archives in Brussels and 17 State Archives that are distributed throughout the country.
+The State Archives’ role is to ensure the proper preservation of archival documents produced and managed by the state authorities.
+In order to fulfil its responsibilities, the State Archives issue directives and recommendations; conduct inspections and organise training for civil servants.
+The State Archives also act as an advisory body for the construction and preparation of premises for the conservation of archives and for the organisation of archive management within public institutions.
+The State Archives obtain and preserve (following sorting) archival documents that are at least 30 years old from courts, tribunals, public authorities, notaries and from the private sector and private individuals (companies, politicians, associations and societies, influential families, etc. that have played an important role in society).
 They ensure that public archives are transferred according to strict archival standards.

 The depository in Brussels (Anderlecht) is the preservation place for archives of all public institutions with regional or local competences that exercised or still exercise their functions in the Brussels region during or since the Ancien Régime.
 It also preserves the archives of the external services of the Federal Public Services (former Ministries), the archives of the courts and tribunals of the Brussels region and the minutes of a large number of notaries located in this region.
 Finally, the depository located in Anderlecht keeps a microfilm collection of the parish registers dating from before 1795, a microfilm collection of the civil status registers of Brussels’ communes and the provinces of Walloon Brabant, Hainaut, Liège and Namur, and finally a microfilm collection of the population registers of some communes of the former Province of Brabant.

-Closed on Monday, Saturday (except first Saturday of the month) and on public holidays and inventorying days.
+Open Tuesday to Friday, continuously from 8.30 a.m. to 4.30 p.m.
+Closed on Monday, Saturday and on public holidays and inventorying days.

 State Archives in Belgium website consulted on 16/07/2019

-Pierre-Alain Tallier (dir.), Gertjan Desmet & Pascale Falek-Alhadeff, Bronnen voor de geschiedenis van de Joden en het Jodendom in België, 19de-21ste eeuw, Brussel, ARA-AGR/Avant-Propos, 2016, 1328 p.
+Pierre-Alain Tallier (dir.), Gertjan Desmet & Pascale Falek-Alhadeff, Sources pour l'histoire des populations juives et du judaïsme en Belgique/Bronnen voor de geschiedenis van de Joden en het Jodendom in België, 19de-21ste eeuw, Brussel, ARA-AGR/Avant-Propos, 2016, 1,328 p.